-The executive office invoices all members on or about Dec.
-1 of each year for international and chapter dues for the succeeding year (which begins Jan.
+The Executive Director sends a reminder to all members on or about Dec.
+1 of each year regarding the deadlines for international and chapter dues for the succeeding year (which begins Jan.
 1).
-It is at each chapter’s discretion to set their own dues amounts, but each chapter must notify the executive director of dues changes for chapter billing by Oct.
+It is at each chapter’s discretion to set their own dues amounts, but each chapter must notify the Executive Director of dues changes for chapter billing by Oct.
 15 of each year (reference Article V, Section F of the Bylaws).
-Dues shall be paid to the local chapter treasurer who will:
+Dues may be paid to the local chapter treasurer who will:

 i) Forward the international dues portion to the executive office and

 ii) Keep and deposit the chapter dues.

+Or, dues may be paid online through the WiNUP website, and the chapter dues will be sent to the respective chapter by the Executive Director.

-Any member not paying the annual dues on or before February 1 shall be considered delinquent, and a $10 late fee will be assessed after March 1.
-The executive director will mail a reminder renewal form on or around February 21 to members who have not paid their annual dues by February 1.
-Further, a reinstatement fee of $10 will be assessed after March 31.
+Any member not paying the annual dues on or before February 1 shall be considered delinquent, and a $10 reinstatement fee will be assessed.
+This $10 reinstatement fee will be sent to the Executive Director for deposit to the general fund.

+REWORKED AFTER FIRST EC MEETING - DN

 Once the member has provided payment to the chapter treasurer, the chapter will assume responsibility for meeting the required membership payment due dates.
 Due dates for the chapter are the same as stated for the member.
-The chapter treasurer is required to have dues postmarked on or before February 1.
-Dues postmarked after March 1 are delinquent and a $10 late fee will be assessed to the chapter for each delinquent membership.
-Further, a reinstatement fee of $10 will be assessed to the chapter after March 31.
-In the event a chapter feels the past due and/or reinstatement fees have been assessed without due consideration, the chapter treasurer may make an appeal to the Executive Committee.
-The appeals process requires the chapter treasurer to document due diligence efforts in contacting the executive director with information on member names, payments received, expected postmark date(s), along with an acceptable reason for tardiness.
+The chapter treasurer is required to have dues postmarked no later than March 1.
+Dues postmarked after March 1 are delinquent and a $10 reinstatement fee will be assessed to the chapter for each delinquent membership.
+In the event a chapter feels the reinstatement fees have been assessed without due consideration, the chapter treasurer may make an appeal to the Executive Committee.
+The appeals process requires the chapter treasurer to document due diligence efforts in contacting the Executive Director with information on member names, payments received, expected postmark date(s), along with an acceptable reason for tardiness.
 The Executive Committee will review the appeals and additional fees to the chapter may be waived.